MohNage7/AudioWidget/README.md

 It's mainly a widget that plays random .mp3 file from the device's library.
 ### Current Features

-* Play random image
+* Play random audio file.
-* Stop image
+* Stop audio.
-* Shuffle images.
+* Shuffle audio files.
 * Display audio's meta data like (Artist name, Audio name, Album image).
+* Handle interruptions.

 ### Todos

 * Display all available audio files inside AudiActivity.
 * Add MediaStyle Notification and sync it with the Widget.
 * Prepare the audio file for the widget to be played. instead of triggering the service only when the user interacts with the widget.
+* Enhance Shuffle logic to play random songs only one time.
+* Implement continues audio play feature.

 ## Preview